hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 ## Further reading

+There are many additional topics that we have not covered in this post.
+For example, using multiple CUDA streams to overlap kernel execution with host-device data transfers, improving data alignment and memory coalescing for better memory throughput, and applying various optimization techniques to maximize GPU utilization and hiding latency.
+Numba-CUDA can also scale computations across multiple GPUs when combined with a Dask cluster, enabling larger and more complex workloads to be processed efficiently.
+Another important area is profiling and debugging GPU applications using the tools provided by Numba-CUDA, as well as NVIDIA profiling tools such as Nsight Systems and Nsight Compute, which help identify performance bottlenecks and verify kernel correctness.

 If you’re interested in learning more about GPU programming and scientific computing with Python and CUDA, we cover these topics in more detail in our book: